 Nearly 5 weeks have passed since I was run off the road in the Rockies.
-I am currently recovering in Nashville, as Doctors confirmed it could be months before my knee is strong enough to ride safely in the mountains.
+I am currently recovering in Nashville, as Doctors confirmed it would be months before my knee is strong enough to ride safely in the mountains.
 The day before leaving Colorado, we drove down Hwy 96 and found my crash site: Highway 96, Mile Marker 21.
 Even after three weeks and rainfall, my tire tracks were still embedded in the sand.
 Being there was eerie and frustrating and sad, but I choose to smile anyway because I am grateful and fortunate to be alive.
 This isn’t the first time death has tipped its hat at me, and thankfully I got to wink back once again.

 As I ran my fingertips along the indentations, I realized: If I hadn’t been watching my mirror or had done anything differently, I might not be here.
 I picked a flower growing by my tire marks, which will serve as a reminder that Spring will indeed bring me back to this very spot.
 I will be seeing #HWY96MM21 in my rearview mirror.
 And I WILL finish what I started.